delamorinierejh/wdi-project-4-frontend/README.md

 ###Selected features of the site
 #####Creating auctions:
-Any user can post a lot, with details reuqired including an image, description and a reserve.
-The user also can search for the name of their preferred charity in the relevant input - this does an AJAX request to the Just Giving API, returning the top 5 matches for the serach terms.
-Once the user has chosen their charity from this list, the JustGiving Data is stored in an object as a prpoerty of the auction.
+Any user can post a lot, with details required including an image, description and a reserve.
+The user also can search for the name of their preferred charity in the relevant input - this does an AJAX request to the Just Giving API, returning the top 5 matches for the search terms.
+Once the user has chosen their charity from this list, the JustGiving Data is stored in an object as a property of the auction.

 #####Bidding:
 Bid can be placed as long as the following criteria are met: